dubiousjim/dcron/crond.markdown

 -S
 :	log events to syslog, using syslog facility LOG_CRON and identity 'crond'.
 (This is the default behavior.)

--L [file]
+-L file
-:	log to file instead of syslog.
-If no file is specified, uses /var/log/crond.log.
+:	log to specified file instead of syslog.

 -l loglevel
 :	log events <= this level.
 The default is 'notice' (level 5).